Social Policy Association

 July 3, 2019 S-P-A-Administrator 0

-by Steve Iafrati and Jane Millar Social policy has always been a dynamic discipline that has readily identified new social challenges and been at the forefront of recognising ways of improving society.
-Amidst a contemporary […]
+by Steve Iafrati and Jane Millar Social policy has always been a dynamic discipline that has readily identified new social challenges and been at the […]

 A social policy focus on security in the Middle East and North Africa neglects all other forms of welfare and social security.